A history of presenting the best that motor racing has to offer

 • Jordan Szoke completed a perfect season at the Mopar Canadian Superbike Doubleheader Weekend, winning both Superbike races and continuing his unprecedented run of championships.

-• Mosport Kartways at CTMP hosted the [or, its first?]
-ASN Canadian Karting Championships in 2015.
+• Mosport Kartways at CTMP hosted the ASN Canadian Karting Championships in 2015.
 The exciting races determined the national champions in 10 FIA karting classes, which constitute the leading development arena globally for young race drivers who aspire to future professional levels.

 • Erik Jones, who went on to take the NASCAR Camping World Truck Series championship, won the Chevrolet Silverado 250.
 Calgary’s Cameron Hayley was the top finishing Canadian, in seventh.